- TypeScript 59.7%

 - Visit http://localhost:3000 and click Create one free to register

-- Click Seed Defaults to add a standard set of categories automatically, or click + New Category to create your own
+- Go to Categories → Seed Defaults to add a standard set of categories

 Transactions

-- Click + Add Transaction to open the form
+- Click + Add Transaction to open the add form

-- Choose Expense (red) or Income (green) — the sign is applied automatically
+- Choose Expense (red) or Income (green) — sign is applied automatically

-- Use the search bar to find transactions by payee or memo
+- Use the search bar and filter bar to narrow down results

-- Click Export CSV to download all visible transactions as a spreadsheet
+- Click Export CSV to download visible transactions

 Budgets